breatheco-de/content/src/content/lesson/understanding-rest-apis.md

 ---
-title: " Understanding Rest Apis"
+title: " Understanding Rest APIs"
 subtitle: "It seems to be only the beginning of the API revolution!
-The path of humanity drives towards the API's architecture...you can learn any language or tool, but this is one of those few specialties that will guarantee you a well paid job for the next 60 years, So get comfortable with REST Api . :)"
+The path of humanity drives towards the API's architecture...you can learn any language or tool, but this is one of those few specialties that will guarantee you a well paid job for the next 60 years, So get comfortable with REST API. :)"
 cover: "https://ucarecdn.com/b929f233-00b2-406f-87a5-ee74146cfd85/"
 textColor: "white"
 date: "2018-05-11"